saurav-dhait/Binary_Beasts/README.md

-# AGILE LMS - Learning Management System [Hackathon Project]
+# AGILE LMS  [Hackathon Project]

-Hackathon task - Build a LMS for teacher and students
+Hackathon task - Build a learning management system for teachers and students

 Solution :-
 AGILE LMS , A modern Learning Management System designed to revolutionize the education experience for both students and teachers.